lguzzon-scratchbook/gdb/docs/sm-api-reference.md

 > console.log(`Security Manager active.
 Superadmin address: ${db.sm.getActiveEthAddress() || 'None (awaiting login)'}`);
 > ```
 >
-> **Note on Automatic Initialization**: When you provide the `sm` configuration object, the `gdb` function automatically handles all necessary internal initialization logic.
-This includes setting up the security context, registering the P2P middleware, and attempting a silent WebAuthn session resume.
-The `db` instance you receive is fully prepared for use with all Security Manager features.
+> **Note on Automatic Initialization**: When you provide the `sm` configuration object, the `gdb` function automatically handles all necessary internal setup.
+This includes registering the P2P security middleware, a core feature that relies on the `Real-Time Communication module` to sign and verify data between peers.
+For this reason, `rtc: true` must be enabled alongside the sm configuration.
+The initialization process also attempts a silent WebAuthn session resume, ensuring the db instance you receive is fully prepared for use.

 ---